Alocaspi/Polymers-Kinetic-Mechanisms/README.md

 - Short chains, i.e. compounds of interest, are described with real species as C2H4, C15H30, etc

-Thermochemistry has been validated for PE, PP, and PS.
+Thermochemistry has been succesfully validated for PE, PP, and PS.
 Transport parameters are evaluated with a simplified approach based on critical temperatures and pressures, see [Holley et al. (2009)](http://dx.doi.org/10.1016/j.proci.2008.05.067).
 The present models cannot be directly coupled to the creck gas-phase mechanism,